 use google – Whenever you translate a sentence, throw it or parts of it into Google itself to see if similar results appear to get an idea that the sentence is correct.

-Stay tuned for suggestions and alternatives – Sometimes Google can suggest better options when you are trying to translate a sentence from Japanese to Portuguese or vice versa.
+Stay tuned for suggestions and alternatives – Sometimes Google can suggest better options when you are trying to translate a sentence from Japanese to English or vice versa.

 use jisho – Always use jisho.org to find the meaning of words you have doubts in a google translation.